aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 This branch depends on the version 0.4.1 of `aleph-message` that add the `hypervisor` field.
 The easiest way is to install tha version using `pip install -e .`

+To create a local venv use the `--system-site-packages` option so it can acess nftables

 ## To test launching a VM instance

 Launch aleph.vm.orchestrator with the following environment variables